Peanut allergy: Causes

 Oral consumption is the most common route of exposure, but topical (skin) and inhalation can also trigger minor allergic reactions.
 There are at least 11 peanut proteins identified as allergenic.
 The condition is associated with several specific proteins categorized according to four common food allergy superfamilies: Cupin (Ara h 1), Prolamin (Ara h 2, 6, 7, 9), Profilin (Ara h 5), and Bet v-1-related proteins (Ara h 8).
 Among these peanut allergens, Ara h 1, Ara h 2, Ara h 3 and Ara h 6 are considered to be major allergens which means that they trigger an immunological response in more than 50% of the allergic population.
 These peanut allergens mediate an immune response via release of Immunoglobulin E (IgE) antibody as part of the allergic reaction.

 Some of the peanut allergens can undergo enzymatic and non-enzymatic modifications, which makes them more likely to bind to ligands on antigen-presenting cells.
 Ara h 1 can undergo glycosylation modifications which have been shown to induce immunomodulatory responses; it stimulates lectin receptors MR and DC-SIGN on dendritic cells which further propagate cytokines and bias the immune system towards a Th2 type response.
 Peanut proteins that undergo non-enzymatic changes through Maillard reactions when cooked or exposed to room temperature have an increase in AGE modifications on their structure.
 These changes have been shown to stimulate RAGE receptors and SR-AI/II on dendritic cells and thus lead to an increase in IL-4 and IL-5-releasing Th2 cells.

 Peanut allergies are uncommon in children of developing countries where peanut products have been used to relieve malnutrition.
 The hygiene hypothesis proposes that the relatively low incidence of childhood peanut allergies in developing countries is a result of exposure to peanuts early in life, increasing immune capability.
-A possibility of cross-reaction to soy was dismissed by an analysis finding no linkage to consumption of soy protein, and indicated that appearance of any linkage is likely due to preference to using soy milk among families with known milk allergies.